fahadfoysal/task_manager/README.md

 ## Installation

-Download and install ptyhon from their website
+Download and install python from their website

 ```bash
   https://www.python.org/downloads/